 Abrupt weight changes

 If you experience sudden weight change in yourself or another, it may be symptomatic of depression.
 A significant weight change is a change of more than 5% of body weight in a month.
 Many factors are working together to cause weight changes when you have depression.
-According to information from CPOE.org, being sedentary, eating unhealthy foods, and a lack of energy combine for weight changes.
+According to information from CPOE.org, being sedentary, eating unhealthy foods, and a lack of energy contribute to weight changes.
 A change in appetite often causes a weight change.
 It may go either way; your appetite may be less or more.

 Irritability and anger